TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/9-using-php-based-views.rst

       }
    }

-Now we have the full expression power of PHP available and we can implement our own output logic.
-For example our JSON view could look like this::
+Now we have the full expressive power of PHP available, and we can implement our own output logic.
+For example, our JSON view could look like this::

    <?php